Learn French: 10 Easy Steps to Understand the Conjugation of Attendre

 Attendre conjugation

 If you're on a journey to learn French, understanding verb conjugation is a crucial step.
-Among the myriad of verbs, "attendre" holds a special place as it is commonly used in everyday conversations.
+Among the myriad of verbs, "attendre" holds a special place as it is commonly used in everyday conversations, even more than "dormir".
 In this article, we'll walk you through 10 easy steps to comprehend the conjugation of "attendre" and provide detailed explanations for English-speaking learners.

 Improve your French grammar way beyond the French conjugation of the "Attendre" verb and perfect your French accent before your next trip to Paris, Lyon, Marseille or to any city, town or traditional village in France.
 We feature state-of-the-art French language programming on TV5MONDE USA and TV5MONDEplus including these short reviews of the French language: